Dr Pamela Varley

 Senior Research Manager at SERIO

-Leading on the day-to-day operations of SERIO, alongside winning, managing and delivering a varied portfolio of applied research and evaluation projects.
+Pamela leads on the day-to-day operations of SERIO, alongside the management and delivery of a varied portfolio of applied research and evaluation projects.
 Pamela has a strong background in research design, methodology and analysis; skills gleaned over the years within analytical, research and strategic roles.
-Recent contracts overseen and completed include a strategic added value review of the Integrated Care Exeter programme, and a review of public engagement in health and social care.
-Currently leading on evaluations for two Devon Councils, one of which seeks to encourage Exeter and Cranbrook's least active residents to lead regular active lifestyles, and the other of which aims to transform the way green space is governed, cared for, used and valued.
-Also leading on the evaluation and social return on investment analysis of a peer-to-peer advocacy service for clients with a range of complex needs.
+Recent contracts overseen and completed include a strategic added value review of the Integrated Care Exeter programme, a review of public engagement in health and social care, and an evaluation and social return on investment analysis of a peer-to-peer advocacy service for clients with a range of complex needs.
+Pamela is currently leading on evaluations for two Devon Councils, one of which seeks to encourage Exeter and Cranbrook’s least active residents to lead regular active lifestyles, and the other of which aims to transform the way green space is governed, cared for, used and valued.

 Previously, Doctoral Researcher on the 'Digital Neighbourhoods' Research Project